Princess 2: To boldly O

 The rear badge arrangement was changed to identify the ‘new’ Princess 2, with chromed lettering and a big blue 2.

-By early 1981 marketing support for the Princess 2 was dropped and the car was left to its own devices.
-But despite this, its showroom appeal helped improve sales and 15,381 found homes during its 12 months on sale.
+By early 1981 marketing support for the Princess 2 was reduced significantly as the newly launched Austin Metro took up most of the marketing budget.
+But despite this its new showroom appeal helped improve sales and 15,381 found homes during its 12 months on sale.

 Princess 2 2000 HL shown here in the ever popular reynard metallic.
 This car has the Denovo wheel trim option.